 1. Argan Oil

 The single most popular Moroccan beauty secret of all times is argan oil.
 The Moroccans use this incredibly powerful oil for their faces, hair, and bodies.
 Argan oil is high in vitamins A and E, fatty acids such as Omega 3 and Omega 6.
 Moreover, packed with antioxidants, pure argan oil helps keep wrinkles away.
 Additionally, it makes hair grow healthy, long and thick, hydrates and softens the skin.
-Often the Moroccans use argan oil as an natural moisturizer.
+Often the Moroccans use argan oil as natural moisturizer.

-Sometimes organ oil is mixed with rosehip oil to enhance its work.
-According to some opinions, you can simultaneously reap the benefits of both of these secret components of the Moroccan beauty and health.
+Sometimes organ oil is mixed with rosehip oil to enhance its effect.
+According to some Moroccans, you can simultaneously reap the benefits of both of these secret components of the Moroccan beauty and health.
 However, blending two different oils together is not a very common practice.
 Staying true to their centuries-long beauty traditions, the Moroccans prefer to keep the oils separately.
 In fact, you get greater benefits by using them one at a time.

 2. Prickly Pear Oil

 Certainly, argan oil is one of the greatest secret ingredients of the Moroccan beauty treatments.
 Nevertheless, the locals highly favor another natural super oil, prickly pear seed oil or barbary fig seed oil.
 According to them, this oil is even more powerful in fighting the dreadful aging marks and wrinkles than argan oil.
 One of Marrakesh‘s prominent natural oils experts and merchants assured us that no other oil can stand comparison with prickly pear seed oil.